The Appearance section in the properties panel offers several options to set and modify the appearance of a visualization.

 In the following image, the total sales are calculated and used in the title.
 When a selection is made, the total sales are updated accordingly.

-The following string was used to add the
+The following string was used to add the Total Sales expression to the field Title:

 ='Total Sales: $'& Round(Sum(Sales)/1000000, 0.1) & 'M'.